Minchinbury, New South Wales: History

 This is hard and durable stone used for some years on a portion of the Great Western Road.
 A tramway could be inexpensively made from the quarries to Rooty Hill Station.
 Fine clay for brick making and good building sandstone can also be obtained.
 There are three wine cellars, two sixty feet by twenty, on sixty by thirty, capable of storing one hundred thousand gallons of wine and wells, tanks and lagoons with never failing water supply".

 Despite this publicity, the land did not sell until 1895 when Dr McKay was able to sell all of it to James Angus.

 The vineyards continued to be cultivated and produced high-quality wines.
 The new owner, James Angus, continued to expand the wine production, and he also established a quarry, a piggery, dairy and olive trees on the land.

 James Angus began to expand the winery and continued to until the sale of the property in 1913.
 Angus sold the vineyards and cellar complex to Penfolds Wines but retained a major portion of the estate for his family, He was killed when he was hit by a train at Rooty Hill station in 1916.

 Minchinbury was the second vineyard bought by Penfolds in New South Wales, the first being Dalwood, near Branxton in the Hunter Valley.
 With properties in New South Wales and South Australia they were claimed to be the largest wine producer in the British Empire.

 Minchinbury was Penfolds' first venture into sparkling wines and it became famous for its champagne.
 Penfolds stopped operations at the winery in 1978.

-Many Streets name in Minchinbury derives from wine type, wineries, or wine regions such as Sherry, Pinot, and Barossa.
+Many street names in Minchinbury derive from wine types, wineries, or wine regions such as Sherry, Pinot, and Barossa.